 From 2006 to 2011, Virginia Tech's Center for Human-Computer Interaction offered undergraduate students from various colleges and universities the opportunity to spend eight weeks at Virginia Tech, working with our faculty and graduate students on research projects using the state-of-the-art technology and laboratories assembled here.
 Students selected to participate received housing, meals, and a stipend.

-Students should be considering attending graduate school in HCI or a related field.
+Students were encouraged to consider attending graduate school in HCI or a related field after the program.
 The REU in HCI program offers the opportunity to participate in a large and vibrant research environment, and to gain the insight and experience that is essential in applying to graduate school.
-Participants must be U.S. citizens who have not yet completed their undergraduate education at the time of the program.
+Participants must be U.S. citizens or permanent residents who have not yet completed their undergraduate education at the time of the program.
 Others could participate in select program activities through external funding or on a volunteer basis.

 As diversity is particularly important (and poorly represented) within the disciplines of HCI and computer science, our program encouraged applications from women and underrepresented minorities.
-Participants from these groups who choose to apply to Virginia Tech for graduate school will have their application fee waived and will be eligible for numerous scholarships and fellowships.
-We seek partnerships with schools interested in sending students to take part in our program, and we make regular visits to the partner schools for talks and open houses--current partners include North Carolina A&T State University, Bennett College, Hollins University, and Norfolk State University.
+We identified partnerships with schools interested in sending students to take part in our program, and we make regular visits to the partner schools for talks and open houses--current partners include North Carolina A&T State University, Bennett College, Hollins University, and Norfolk State University.
 As a result, over half of our participants were part of an underrepresented group in technology fields.